 Harbor House has a long history of extending love, compassion, and welcome to immigrant and refugee families in Oakland.
 Below are some ways that you can join them in this urgent work:

 For more information on any of these opportunities, please email email@example.com or call (510) 534-0165.

 Supporting Refugees—International Rescue Committee (IRC)

-As of March 31 our partner, the Oakland office of the IRC, has received 257 Refugees (108 families) of whom 73% are Afghan, 20% are under 5 years old, and 21% are ages 5–17.
-Individuals and families are still arriving who very much need and deserve support and assistance.
+As of March 31, our partner, the Oakland office of the IRC, has received 257 Refugees (108 families) of whom 73% are Afghan, 20% are under 5 years old, and 21% are ages 5–17.
+Individuals and families are still arriving and very much need and deserve support and assistance.
 Click here to read more about the life of a refugee family relocated to Oakland from Uganda.